 Iams ProActive Health Adult Indoor Weight & Hairball Care includes the following:

-Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.In this case, Iams ProActive Health Adult Indoor Weight & Hairball Care's first ingredient listed (and hence the most plentiful) is chicken by-product meal which is considered an inferior ingredient.
+Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.In this case, Iams ProActive Health Adult Indoor Weight & Hairball Care's most plentiful ingredient listed is chicken, which is considered a quality protein source.
+However, this product also lists chicken by-product meal within its top ingredients.
+By-products are typically considered inferior, lesser quality ingredients.

-Allergen alert: This product contains corn grits, corn meal and dried egg product which may be problematic for cats who suffer from corn or eggs food allergies.
+Allergen alert: This product contains fish oil (preserved with mixed tocopherols), corn grits, corn gluten meal, ground whole grain corn and dried egg product which may be problematic for cats who suffer from seafood, corn or eggs food allergies.

 All the product information on this page is based on data collected from